My Husband Is a Disappointing Father: 10 Ways to Handle It

 Seeing that he’s willing to work on his actions toward your kids is good news.
 However, he may feel confused about where to start.

 Start with family time.
 Go out and watch a movie, go on a picnic, or have a swim.
-Being a part of a family activity is a good start for your husband to build rapport with the kids.
+Participating in a family activity is a good way for your husband to build rapport with the kids.

 5. Praise the things he’s good at